 The Board currently has six (6) members comprising three (3) Independent Non-Executive Directors (including the Chairman), the CEO and two (2) Non-Independent Non-Executive Directors.
-The profiles of the Directors are set out in pages 005 to 007 of this Annual Report.
+The profiles of the Directors are set out in pages 5 to 7 of this Annual Report.

 The present composition of the Board is in compliance with Paragraph 15.02 of the Main Market Listing Requirements of Bursa Securities which requires at least one third (1/3) of its members to be Independent Directors.
-The Board composition is also in compliance with the Practice 4.1 of the MCCG which requires at least half of the Board members to be Independent Directors.
+In addition, the Board composition is also in compliance with the requirement under Practice 4.1 of the MCCG which states that at least half of the Board members comprises Independent Directors.